 |The financial crisis|

-"There is little doubt that the financial crisis emerging during 2007-2009 was a combined and direct result of inadequate attention to appropriate decision analysis in the realms of commercial financial risk assessment at the corporate level.
+"There is little doubt that the financial crisis emerging during 2007-2009 was a combined and direct result of inadequate attention to appropriate decision analysis in the realms of corporate commercial and financial risk assessment.
 There was also insufficient attention given to the identification of appropriate economic policy options at the national and international levels.